 FEMA's FIRMs enable the identification of households located within the 100-year floodplain and FEMA V-zones.
-All census block groups with their population-weighted centroid within these special flood hazard areas were aggregated to create risk-based functional communities.
+All census block groups that have their population-weighted centroid within these special flood hazard areas were aggregated to create risk-based functional communities.
 Similarly, households residing in census block groups located atop natural levees and/or receiving structural protection were aggregated in the same manner, allowing the plan to monitor the proportion of the population requiring and receiving structural protection.
-Within vulnerable communities, the plan recommends monitoring changes in those variables included as part of the residential properties protection and the critical infrastructure and essential services protection monitoring categories as identified in Table C:1.
+Within vulnerable communities, the plan recommends monitoring changes in those variables included as part of the residential properties' protection and the critical infrastructure and essential services protection monitoring categories (Table 22).